 Shingles is a painful, blistering skin rash caused by the varicella-zoster virus, the same virus that causes chicken pox.
 The National Library of Medicine says the following about shingles:

 After you get chickenpox, the shingles virus remains inactive (becomes dormant) in certain nerves in the body.
-Shingles occurs after the virus becomes active again in these nerves years later.
+Shingles occur after the virus becomes active again in these nerves years later.

 Two popular shingles vaccines are Zostavax and Varivax.
 Most Medicare Part D plans will cover at least one of them, but you should check your plan formulary to be certain.